Azure/arc_jumpstart_docs/docs/azure_jumpstart_ag/contoso_motors/k8s_infra_observability/_index.md

 The observability infrastructure stack architecture leverages the [Kube Prometheus Stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).
 This stack is a collection of Kubernetes manifests, Grafana dashboards, and Prometheus rules that are used to set up and configure monitoring for Kubernetes clusters.

-The manufacturing plants deploy Prometheus instances, which periodically scrape metrics from the K3s cluster.
+The manufacturing plants deploy Prometheus instances, which periodically scrape metrics from the Rancher K3s cluster.
 A Grafana instance is set up separately to centralize monitoring and visualization.
 The Prometheus instances send their metrics data to this central Grafana instance.
 Grafana dashboards are configured to display relevant metrics, allowing operators and administrators to monitor the health and performance of the entire infrastructure.

 ![Screenshot showing Observability infrastructure stack architecture](./img/observability_technology_stack.png)